 SHAC quickly grew, offering more classes of the performing and visual arts and produced fine entertainment for locals.

-In 2003 the visual and performing arts split.
+In 2003 the visual and performing arts split into two entities.
 From that—Old School Theatre was born and continued to produce quality productions and workshops, while the visual side continued under the SHAC name.

 The Old School Theatre provided dance classes, which led to the Tennessee Dance Arts Conservatory.
 They also held acting classes and audition workshops, along with providing excellent performances.